iftechfoundation/twine-cookbook/sidebar_left/harlowe/harlowe_sidebar_left.md

 ## Summary

-Harlowe has a built-in left sidebar, but unfortunately there is no built-in means to add dynamic content to it.
-However, it is possible to re-purpose a [**footer** tagged passage](https://twine2.neocities.org/#passagetag_footer) to act as a custom sidebar, which you could then use to display dynamic content below Harlowe's own sidebar.
+Harlowe has a built-in left sidebar, but, unfortunately, there is no functionality to add dynamic content to it.
+However, it is possible to re-purpose a ["footer" tagged passage](https://twine2.neocities.org/#passagetag_footer) to act as a custom sidebar to display dynamic content below Harlowe's own sidebar.

 ## Live Example